nicklalone/CIST_2500/11_CHI_Square/Day2.md

 And to do that, we need to recode, refactor, or otherwise clean our data.
 But, how do we do this?
 Well, we need to change the data to meet those needs.
 We can do that in a lot of different ways but we're going to concentrate on 1 specific way.

-### Hypotheses: Mother or Father's educational attainment's impact on Higher Education Desires base
+### Hypotheses: Mother or Father's educational attainment's impact on Higher Education Desires

+A different tutorial for this dataset is here: http://rstudio-pubs-static.s3.amazonaws.com/239994_35cdbafe9de74fc3b7a41b63d249f9f3.html

 For this part of class, we're going to be working on hypotheses.
 In looking at this dataset, we can see 3 variables that are interesting.
 First, ```MEDU``` and ```FEDU```